Over the Top Wrestling

-Over the Top Wrestling (OTT) is an Irish professional wrestling promotion founded by Joe Cabray in 2014.
+Over the Top Wrestling (OTT) is an Irish professional wrestling promotion founded by Joe Cabray and Leonard Hanna in 2014.
 It is headquartered in Dublin and opened a UK base in Wolverhampton in 2022, in addition to hosting events throughout Ireland, the UK, Italy, and Spain.

 Shows originally took place in Dublin's Tivoli Theatre until its closure in 2019.
-Events now take place at The Complex in Dublin, the Europa Hotel in Belfast, or The Hangar in Wolverhampton.
+Events now take place at The National Stadium in Dublin, the Europa Hotel in Belfast, or The Hangar in Wolverhampton.
 OTT also hosts shows in areas of Ireland such as Derry, Enniskillen, Limerick, and Wexford.
 Special "Supershows" periodically occur at Dublin's National Stadium, where shows featuring up-and-coming local talent are also hosted at the venue's Ringside Club.

-Known for mixing traditional wrestling with elements of sports entertainment, OTT primarily showcases local wrestlers but has also garnered a reputation for featuring famous wrestlers from all over the world such as The Young Bucks, Mick Foley, Drew McIntyre, Jon Moxley, Kenny Omega, Will Ospreay, and Cody Rhodes.
+Known for mixing traditional wrestling with elements of sports entertainment, OTT primarily showcases local wrestlers but has also garnered a reputation for featuring famous wrestlers from all over the world such as The Young Bucks, Mick Foley, Drew McIntyre, Jon Moxley, Kenny Omega, Will Ospreay, Gunther, and Cody Rhodes.